AaitijhyaGoswami/YLAC_MC2026/README.md

 $$L_{eff}(\phi) \approx d \sum_{i=1}^{N} f_i(\phi)$$

 The ratio `L_eff / D` is the **mean friction index** of the route.
 For the Yeshwantpur survey, this evaluates to approximately **4.61**, meaning the corridor imposes the equivalent of traversing a path 4.61× its physical length on a frictionless surface.
-The result is a **Time Tax** `Δτ(φ)` — the measurable seconds stolen from each commuter per trip — which, summed across 100,000+ daily users and 250 working days, becomes the headline economic argument for infrastructure intervention.
+The result is a **Time Tax** `Δτ(φ)` (the measurable seconds stolen from each commuter per trip) which, summed across 100,000+ daily users and 250 working days, becomes the headline economic argument for infrastructure intervention.

 ---